ajv-validator/ajv-cli/README.md

 ### Migrate schemas

-This command validates and migrates schema from JSON Schema draft-04 to JSON Schema draft-07 or draft-2019-09 using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate) package.
+This command validates and migrates schema from JSON Schema draft-04 to draft-07, draft-2019-09 or draft-2020-12 using [json-schema-migrate](https://github.com/ajv-validator/json-schema-migrate) package.

-The [version of JSON Schema](#json-schema-version) is determined by `--spec` parameter (only `"draft7"` or `"draft2019"`).
+The [version of JSON Schema](#json-schema-version) is determined by `--spec` parameter (only `"draft7"`, `"draft2019"` or  `"draft2020"`).

 ```sh
 ajv migrate -s schema